The Specials (2000 film): Plot

 The Specials are the world's seventh-most popular superhero team.
 They have never achieved great popularity or prestige, because they are neither corporation-friendly nor stable enough to secure a merchandising deal.
 Without the corporate or private financial resources of more well-established teams, the Specials often battle underrated villains, assist in small disasters, and repel an occasional alien invasion — all of which are deemed too "low-priority" for other superhero teams.

 The team welcomes Nightbird, the group's newest member, a teenage girl with "bird powers," and their leader, The Strobe, announces that they have struck a merchandising deal with Kosgrov Toys.
 The team has mixed reactions, believing that while this could elevate their status, it may also require sacrificing their independent, anti-establishment image.
 The Weevil, the team's most popular member, begins making secret negotiations to leave the team for one with better financing.

 The Specials attend a dinner in their honor thrown by Kosgrov Toys, introducing their line of action figures.
 However, Kosgrov did little research on the Specials and low-balled their production, resulting in several figures have glaring inaccuracies and cheap accessories.
 Several figures use recycled parts from other toy lines, and the team is outraged at Kosgrov's indifference about the products.
 The Strobe catches his wife, Ms. Indestructible, cheating on him with the Weevil, and publicly disbands the group.

 During their disbandment, The Strobe considers civilian life, while Ms. Indestructible regrets her affair.
 The Strobe's brother, Minute Man, begins a relationship with Deadly Girl when they find common loyalty to the team.
 The Weevil finalizes his transfer to another superhero team, while the rest of the Specials indulge in a night of drinking and dancing.

 The Strobe and Ms. Indestructible reconcile, and the Strobe renews his passion for justice instead of image.
 Together, they learn that The Weevil's transfer has backfired, as reporters focus more on his controversial status than his ability to apprehend villains, and his ego is crushed by being the least popular member of his new team.
 The Strobe reunites The Specials and they commit to staying together, pledging that it may not bring popularity or glory, but they've become the champions of society's underdogs.
-The team 'powers up' and they leave to fight giant ants attacking the White House.
+The team 'powers up' and they leave to fight giant ants attacking The Pentagon.